Eric-Lautanen/ClippysRevenge/README.md

-# ClippysRevenge — Hobbyist LLM Training Pipeline
+# RustMind — Hobbyist LLM Training Pipeline

 A complete, from-scratch pipeline for training a small language model on conversational English, biased toward programming and Rust development.
 Built to run on consumer hardware — no cloud GPUs required.